Niyaz-H/vtms-prototype/VTMS_Architecture.md

 This document outlines the architecture of a comprehensive VTMS prototype designed to showcase advanced maritime traffic monitoring capabilities.
 The system demonstrates real-time vessel tracking, collision detection, and interactive visualization capabilities that align with Marintel's core business focus.

+**The system is available in two deployment modes:**
+1. **Web Application**: Traditional client-server architecture with separate frontend and backend
+2. **Desktop Application**: Electron-based native app with integrated backend server

 ## System Overview

 The VTMS prototype is a full-stack application that: